Order No. (3) of 2014 With Regard to Regulating Permits for Labour Supply Agencies

 - If the licensee has lost one or more of the conditions required for granting the permit.

-- If a final criminal judgment is passed against the licensee, involving a criminal punishment in a crime that affects honour or integrity.
+- If a final criminal judgment is passed against the licensee, involving a criminal punishment in a crime that affects honour, integrity or immoral act.

 - If the licensee dies if he had no heirs, or his business was liquidated, or declared bankrupt or his entry in the Commercial Registry was deleted.